 - it is an offence for an employer to allow an employee to carry out the work without the appropriate licence

-- is undertaking training in order to obtain a high risk work licence.
+- is undertaking training or a training course in order to obtain a high risk work licence (132 & 133).
 The person MUST be under direct supervision - that is, basically 'in sight and sound' of the supervisor; or

 Licensing fees vary depending on the type and class of licence.
 To check on the progress of an application call the Licensing Branch on 1300 852 562 or email firstname.lastname@example.org.

 Licences are issued for a period of five years, and are valid in every Australian state and territory.

 - The full text of the regulations can be viewed and downloaded from the Victorian Legislation and Parliamentary Documents website - click on Victorian Law Today, then on Statutory Rules, and then on "O" to find the Occupational Health and Safety Regulations.

-Last amended June 2015
+Last amended June 2017